cloudwalk/op-stack-devnet/single-node-no-docker.md

    export L2OOP_ADDRESS="0xc6e7DF5E7b4f2A278906862b61205850344D4e7d"
    ```

-2. Pull the environment variables into context using `direnv` (command should be run in any place in folder `~/optimism`):
+2. Pull the environment variables into context using `direnv` (the command should be run in any place in folder `~/optimism`):
    ``` bash
    direnv allow .
    ```